larsxschneider/larsxschneider.github.io/_posts/2015-06-21-github-tricks.md

 A number of editors support GitHub link creation directly from the source code via plugins ([Xcode](https://github.com/larsxschneider/ShowInGitHub), [Sublime](https://github.com/ehamiter/ST2-GitHubinator), [Atom](https://github.com/atom/open-on-github), [Vim](https://github.com/solars/github-vim), ...).
 This speeds up the process as you don't have to find the file and line number via your browser.

-This is all there is to know about GitHub source code link creation.
-I hope you enjoyed the article.
+This is all there is to know about GitHub source code link creation and I hope you enjoyed the article.
 In the next issue I will cover how to get the most out of your source code history using GitHub.